stilab-ets/BF-Detector/README.md

 # How to cite?

-Please, use the following bibtex entry:
+Please, use the following bibtex entries:

 ```tex
 @article{saidaniBFDetector2021,